pzhaojohnson/rnacanvas.points.oopified/README.md

 ### `displacementTo()`

-Returns a new `Vector` instance that is the vector going from the point that this method is called upon to the specified point.
+Returns a new `Vector` instance that is the vector going from the point that this method was called upon to the specified point.

-See [`@rnacanvas/vectors.oopified`](https://pzhaojohnson.github.io/rnacanvas.vectors.oopified/) package for documentation on the `Vector` class.
+See [@rnacanvas/vectors.oopified](https://pzhaojohnson.github.io/rnacanvas.vectors.oopified/) package for documentation on the `Vector` class.

 ```javascript
 let p = new Point(91, 26);